cni-iisc/Campus-Simulator/README.md

 ```

 #### `staticInst/` - running the script to instantiate the city
 After setting up the environment, we are ready to run the script to instantiate a city.
-We will be creating a instantiate for Bangalore city for a population of 10,000 people with additional input parameters:
+We recommend starting with a toy model for Bangalore city for a population of 10,000 people with additional input parameters:

 - average number of students per school: 300
 - average number of people per workplace: 2